Cooking with Waterleaf: A Simple Guide to This Vegetable

 Is It Low FODMAP?

 It has not been specifically tested for FODMAP content, but it is likely low FODMAP based on its similarity to other leafy greens.
+It is generally well-tolerated when consumed in moderate amounts.

 If you are following a strict low FODMAP diet, try a small portion first to assess your tolerance.